tanveerdevops45/CloudNotes/Terraform.md

 #### MULTIPLE PROVIDER SETUP

-We can use for example multiple AWS providers with different regions, for this we need to create an `alias` and on the resource creation we need to specified the provider.
+We can use for example multiple AWS providers with different regions, for this we need to create an `alias` and on the resource creation we need to specify the provider.
 For example

 ```
 provider "aws" {